hannahestes/hannahestes.github.io/_pages/about.md

 My research focuses on the evolving role of the software product manager (SPM) in the software industry.
 So far, I’ve identified:

-1. 21 _competencies_ to drive SPM curricula,
+1. 21 _competencies_ to drive software product management curricula,
-2. 10 reasons _why_ the role is valuable to software teams,
+2. 10 _reasons_ why the role is valuable to software teams,
 3. 8 primary _responsibilties_ of the role accompanied with 19 categories of _questions_ that SPMs should be capable of answering,
 4. 8 typical _problems_ when working with SPMs.

 Got feedback, questions, or just want to chat?
-Please reach out!
+[Please reach out!](mailto:hmestes@ncsu.edu)